 Next, navigate back to your SendLayer account and locate the HOSTNAME.
-Here you’ll see the sl subdomain followed by your domain name.
+Here you’ll need to copy the sl subdomain.

-Cloudflare automatically adds your domain name to the hostname of the DNS records that you add to your account.
+Cloudflare will automatically add your domain name to the hostname of the DNS records you add to your account.

 Once you’ve identified the HOSTNAME in SendLayer, head back to your Cloudflare account and add the HOSTNAME to the Name field.